Skip to content

 Pacing strategy: short sessions vs long sessions

-Long sessions (1-3 hours) Manageable solo if you stay actively engaged.
-Don't AFK for more than 60 seconds at a time.
+Manageable solo if you stay actively engaged.
+Don't AFK for more than 60 seconds at a stretch.

 Mutation strategy for solo players